DRAFT ONLY

 v23.
 Gius, Paul's host sends his greeting.
 He may be the same person as Titus Justus, Acts 18:7.
 He opened his house to the believers after they were removed from the Corinthian synagogue.
 The church probably met in his house and so Paul stayed with him.
 Nothing is known of Erastus and Quartus.

 v24.
-This is a repeat of v20b and is not found in most manuscripts.
+This verse repeats 20b and is not found in most manuscripts.

 Standing up for what we believe

 A mature Christian couple once attended a rather puritanical church.
-A young girl had acted improperly, and when approached by the elders she had not taken much notice of their rebuke.
+A young girl had acted improperly and when approached by the elders she had not taken much notice of their rebuke.
 The following Sunday the girl was called out before the congregation and publicly rebuked.
-The young girl was devastated, and never again returned to the church.
-The mature couple were so incensed by the injustice of the whole affair, they too left the church.
-They did not attend another church for some ten years.
+The young girl was devastated and never again returned to the church.
+The mature couple were so incensed by the injustice of the whole affair, they left as well.
+They didn't attend another church for some ten years.

 Discipline is no easy matter.
-Who disciplines who?
-In any case, "all have sinned and fallen short of the glory of God."
+Who disciplines who, given that "all have sinned and fallen short of the glory of God"?
 In any church dispute, both sides claim the high moral ground.
 The minister claims the authority of his office and demands submission.
-Those on his side claim the authority of scripture.
-Other parties claim similar Biblical support.
-In such a dispute we tend to see the person on the opposing side as someone who serves "their own appetites", who deceives by "smooth talk and flattery."
+The opposing party claims similar Biblical support.
+In such disputes we tend to see the person on the opposing side as someone who serves "their own appetites", who deceives by "smooth talk and flattery."

 Paul's call to "watch out" for those who do not serve "our Lord Christ" focuses on doctrine.
 "Keep away" from those who promote a faith "contrary to the teaching you have learned."
-As for observable traits, watch for the fruit of "division", "smooth talk and flattery" and a tendency toward self-will (serve "their own appetites").
-Obviously a clear understanding of truth ("wise about what is good, and innocent about what is evil") is the crucial factor to enable us to "keep away from them."
+As for observable traits, watch for the fruit of "division", "smooth talk and flattery" and a tendency toward self-will.
+Obviously, a clear understanding of truth ("wise about what is good, and innocent about what is evil") is the crucial factor to enable us to "keep away from them."

-In an institutional church we may come across many believers with strange ideas and a good selling technique to promote them.
-Usually the weight of numbers limits their influence and allows us to "keep away from them."
-When the danger person is the minister, particularly in a hierarchical church like the Anglican church, then moving to another church is usually the only choice before us.
-As for the responsibility of making such a move, we are bound to have to act on our best understanding of the situation.
-There is no condemnation in standing on what we believe to be true, even if we are wrong.
+In our life's journey we are going to come across many believers with strange ideas and a good selling technique to promote them.
+If we are part of a strong fellowship of believers the weight of numbers will limit their influence and allow us to "keep away from them."
+In deciding to keep clear of some particular believer, or group, and their ideas, we are bound to have to act on our best understanding of the situation.
+There is no condemnation in standing on what we believe to be true.

 Discussion

-Given that division is a consequence of gospel truth, list the factors that would prompt you to leave your church.
-Discuss them and share how you might "leave in love".
+Given that division is a consequence of gospel truth, list and discuss the factors that would prompt you to leave your church.